Skip to main content

 We’ve updated our Terms & Conditions and Privacy Policy.
 By using this site, you agree to these terms.

-You may have passed them in the health food aisle at your local grocery store or seen a reference to them in your favorite healthy living blog — probiotics.
+Probiotics are a trendy topic — you may have passed them in the health food aisle at your local grocery store or seen the benefits touted by an influencer on social media.

-But probiotics don’t always work the same for children.
+But while many adults use these supplements to help regulate their digestive systems, probiotics don’t always work the same for children.

-“Probiotics are useful for keeping your digestive tract healthy,” says Dr. Joy Drass, pediatrician at Geisinger Port Matilda.
-“But it’s important to know which probiotics you can give to your child, since they may not work the same way they do in adults.”
+“Probiotics are useful for keeping your digestive tract healthy,” says Joy Drass, MD, a Geisinger pediatrician.
+“But it’s important to know the benefits and potential risks of probiotics for kids.”

 Probiotics are good bacteria